indiversecompany/strapi-idc-minio/README.md

 Custom upload plugin for use with Strapi API server.

-Build to address the problem that existing upload code / plugins populate API responses with the same endpoint as the internal minio or s3 bucket file is uploaded to.
+Built to address the problem that existing upload code / plugins populate API responses with the same endpoint as the internal minio or s3 bucket file is uploaded to.